Blendify/blender-manual/blender_docs/manual/painting_sculpting/sculpting/introduction.rst

 Here you can select the type of brush preset to use.
 *Reset Brush* will return the settings of a brush to its defaults.
-You can also set Blender to use the current brush for *Vertex Paint mode*, *Weight Paint mode*, and *Texture Paint mode* using the toggle buttons.
+You can also set Blender to use the current brush for *Vertex Paint Mode*, *Weight Paint Mode*, and *Texture Paint Mode* using the toggle buttons.

 Hiding and Masking Mesh